HerrMotz/bachelor-thesis/publication/main.typ

 === Backend
 - mention which tools I used (spargebra)
 - and how the algorithm comes to its results

+#todo[
+The pipeline from VQG to SPARQL query and vice versa needs to be made clear:
+- especially comment on optimisations, like when something is semantically equal i do not redraw the VQG ]

 == Feature List